Abraxius/Ur5Visualizer/README.md

 python main.py
 ```

+# Objects attributes

-# These are the attributes that are expected from the individual objects
+These are the attributes that are expected from the individual objects
 ![image](https://github.com/user-attachments/assets/810bb1c2-77ce-4c1d-be99-5c454924a7b8)